 It’s been nearly two full years since a beach full of Bachelor and Bachelorette alumni looked for love on Bachelor in Paradise.
-The last time the show aired, in 2019, no one knew a global pandemic would force the franchise to take a summer off in accordance with lockdown safety measures.
+The last time the show aired in 2019, no one knew a global pandemic would force the franchise to take a summer off in accordance with lockdown safety measures.
 But now with a Bachelor and Bachelorette season under their belts, ABC producers have perfected filming in a quarantined bubble and are determined to make BiP Season 7 happen, no matter what.
 Here’s what to know about the upcoming season.

-When Will Bachelor in Paradise Season 7 Premiere?
+The Bachelor In Paradise Season 7 Premiere

-Bachelor in Paradise will return on Monday, Aug.
-16 with a two-hour episode airing at 8 p.m.
-ET.
+Bachelor in Paradise will return on Aug.
+16 with a two-hour episode airing at 8 pm ET.

 The Bachelor In Paradise Season 7 Cast